 - (Who) witness and victim’s report.

-As a best practice, companies would do well with some ready form or checklist which supervisors or managers can use when filing these reports.
+As a best practice, companies would do well with some ready form or checklist that supervisors or managers can use when filing these reports.
 If physically possible, the employee should also sign this report before submission.

 Step 3: Filing of the Official Insurance Claim

-States Deadlines in Filing Workers’ Compensation Claims
+States Deadlines in Filing Workers’ Compensation Claims for Employees and Employers (Employees Guide to Workers Compensation)

 Submitting a Written Report to the Employer (or Human Resources)*